Last Updated on

 What?
 Hunting, fishing, trapping.

 You want to live off the land, don’t you?
-You can’t live off freeze dried food and energy bars forever, especially if all you have is a Bug Out Bag.
+You can’t live off freeze dried survival food kits and energy bars forever, especially if all you have is a Bug Out Bag.

 As a word of caution, it can take several years for a person to become proficient at hunting, fishing, and trapping, which means you should start learning how to hunt, fish, and trap well beforehand.